Process overview

 **GitProtect** is designed to protect **DevOps** ecosystems, including **Jira**.

 With **GitProtect**, you can create separate backup plans for critical and non-critical spaces within the same **Jira** instance.
-Each plan can use different rotation scheme and backup method, ensuring your entire **Jira** environment is reliably protected.
+Each plan can use different rotation scheme, ensuring your entire **Jira** environment is reliably protected.

 {% hint style="success" %}